linrunner/tlp-doc/introduction.rst

 How it works
 ============
-What TLP basically does is tweaking `kernel settings` that affect power consumption.
+What TLP basically does is tweaking `kernel tunables` that affect power consumption.

-So what are `kernel settings`?
+So what are `kernel tunables`?
 ------------------------------
-First of all `kernel settings` are of a volatile nature.
+First of all `kernel tunables` are of a volatile nature.
 Their state is held in RAM during runtime and the kernel provides no persistence for them.
 Upon boot the kernel creates a default state and changes have to be re-applied on every boot by a `user space tool`.
 TLP is such a `user space tool`.

-Most `kernel settings` TLP works on are exported to user space as `sysfs nodes <https://en.wikipedia.org/wiki/Sysfs>`_ i.e. files below **/sys/**.
+Most `kernel tunables` TLP works on are exported to user space as `sysfs nodes <https://en.wikipedia.org/wiki/Sysfs>`_ i.e. files below **/sys/**.
 The output of :command:`tlp-stat` will show the paths.